-On June 3, 2020, First Mining entered into a share purchase agreement (the "Share Purchase Agreement") with Treasury Metals, pursuant to which Treasury Metals will acquire all of the issued and outstanding shares of Tamaka Gold Corporation, a wholly-owned subsidiary of the Company (the "Transaction").
-Under the terms of the Share Purchase Agreement, upon closing First Mining will receive total consideration comprised of (i) 130 million common shares of Treasury Metals ("TML Shares"); (ii) 35 million common share purchase warrants of Treasury Metals ("TML Warrants") with an exercise price of \$0.50 for a 3-year term; (iii) a 1.5% NSR royalty on Goldlund (0.5% of which can be bought back by Treasury Metals for \$5 million in cash); and (iv) milestone payments totaling \$5 million, payable in cash, on certain key advancements at Goldlund.
-Upon closing First Mining will hold approximately 40% of Treasury Metals (on an undiluted basis) and will also have the right to appoint three nominees to the board of directors of Treasury Metals.
+On June 3, 2020, First Mining entered into a share purchase agreement (the "Share Purchase Agreement") with Treasury Metals, pursuant to which Treasury Metals agreed to acquire all of the issued and outstanding shares of Tamaka Gold Corporation, a previously wholly-owned subsidiary of the Company (the "Transaction") that indirectly held the Goldlund Gold Project through its own wholly-owned subsidiary, Goldlund Resources Inc. The transaction closed on August 7, 2020.
+Under the terms of the Share Purchase Agreement, First Mining received total consideration comprised of (i) 130 million common shares of Treasury Metals ("Treasury Metals Shares"); (ii) 35 million common share purchase warrants of Treasury Metals ("Treasury Metals Warrants") with an exercise price of \$0.50 for a 3-year term; (iii) a 1.5% net smelter returns ("NSR") royalty on Goldlund Gold Project (0.5% of which can be bought back by Treasury Metals for \$5 million in cash); and (iv) certain contingent milestone payments totaling \$5 million, payable in cash, on certain key advancements at Goldlund Gold Project.
+On August 5, 2020, the shareholders of Treasury Metals approved a three (3) for one (1) common share consolidation (the "Consolidation"), which was made effective prior to the opening of business on August 11, 2020.
+As a result of the Consolidation, First Mining holds 43.33 million Treasury Metals Shares and 11.67 million Treasury Metals Warrants, and the exercise price of such warrants has been adjusted to \$1.50 (the warrants are still for a 3-year term from the date of closing the transaction).